muzammilkazmi86/Git_jenkins_Pipe/Readme.md

 6. Activate virtual env: source venv/bin/activate
 7. Check which Python instance to make sure it is showing the venv: which python3
 8. Goto the directory where the project is stored
-9. Run Make Install from the git cloned repo on the ec2 instance to download the pre-reqs
+9. Run Make Install from the git cloned repo on the ec2 instance to download the pre-reqs.
+Before running Make Install, developers should clone this repository to their EC2 instance.

 ## Configuring AWS CLI